 Is less sometimes more in the age of GPS?

 I was not the only visitor to my new forest that day last week and two of the trampling feet were mine.
 I acknowledge I’m part of the problem.
 On the other hand, I hope that my images are suggestive of the value of our public lands in our society, especially to those who may never visit but nevertheless feel a sense of the place, their place as Americans with a precious public land heritage.
 I hope all viewers can maybe find a little comfort in the knowledge that places like these are still out there.
-The dichotomy though, between the need for natural places for public access and the effects of that access on the naturalness of the places is unresolved for me.
+The dichotomy though, between the need for natural places for public access and the effects of that access on the naturalness of the places (and my involvement) is still unresolved for me.

 I hope my website visitors will try and see, as I do, the images as my artistic suggestions of place rather than documentary postcards.
 In this context the specific locations are not so significant.
 My camera will tag photos with their GPS coordinates but don’t look for the tags in my images; that feature is always OFF.
 If you ask though, I’ll tell you, and I’ll be stoked by your interest.